-Why It Made the List: HostGator is another popular hosting provider that tends to work well for beginners to intermediate website owners.
+Why It Made the List: HostGator is another popular hosting provider that tends to work well for beginners and intermediate website owners.
 A basic hosting builder plan from HostGator starts at just $5.95 per month, and this plan is good for sites with up to 100,000 visits per month.
-You’ll receive 1GB of backups as well as a free SSL certificate and a free domain as well.
+You’ll receive 1GB of backups as well as a free SSL certificate and a free domain.

 With that being said, you can also upgrade to a Standard or Business WordPress hosting plan, both of which cost only slightly more.
 These plans work better for websites with more traffic overall.